Skip to content

 • Overtime hours and their corresponding rates

-• Rates applied (including cascaded overtime rates)
+• Rate breakdowns (including cascaded overtime rates and percentage-based rates)

 • Currency breakdowns